tlrobinson/overrides/README.md

 ## Why the `overrides` library?

-The [example implementation described in the above article](https://gist.github.com/schnerd/30c1415b7621d0e71352aa0c0184f175#file-overrides-example-internal-js) requires a fair amount of manual object destructuring and prop spreading.
+The [example implementation described in the above article](https://gist.github.com/schnerd/30c1415b7621d0e71352aa0c0184f175#file-overrides-example-internal-js) and the implementation in Base Web requires a fair amount of manual object destructuring and prop spreading.
 This work can be encapsulated in a Hook or Higher-Order Component, which is what this library does.

 [`react-overrides`](https://github.com/ilyalesik/react-overrides) is another project that implements this pattern, but it requires a custom Babel plugin.